SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/DIS_menu.md

 ## Protocol \> Generate Class Library code

- [!IMPORTANT]
+> [!IMPORTANT]
 > The class library generation feature has been removed from DIS v2.41 onwards in favor of NuGet packages.
-> If you have a connector or Automation script that makes use of the official class library, replace it by the corresponding NuGet package(s).
+If you have a connector or Automation script that makes use of the official class library, replace it with the corresponding NuGet package(s).
 For more information, refer to [Class library introduction](xref:ClassLibraryIntroduction).
-If you have a connector or Automation script that makes use of a community package, it is advised to turn this into a NuGet package (For more information on how to create a NuGet package, refer to [Producing NuGet packages](xref:Producing_NuGet)).
+If you have a connector or Automation script that makes use of a community package, we recommend turning this into a NuGet package (For more information on how to create a NuGet package, refer to [Producing NuGet packages](xref:Producing_NuGet)).
 Alternatively, you can put all the code from the community library zip file in a QAction/Exe block.

 If you want to force an ad hoc regeneration of the Class Library QAction 63000 and the Class Library EXE blocks, you can click Generate Class Library Code.